-Located off of Uncas Road, this is a short but perfect hike to a safe, floating walkway and observation post.
+Located off of Uncas Road, this is a short but perfect hike to a safe, floating walkway, and observation post.
 There is only parking for three vehicles — if the lot is full, be sure not to block traffic.
 Ferd's Bog is birding hotspot, so be sure to bring your binoculars!

 From the parking area, climb over a small embankment before starting a gentle descent to the edge of the bog.
 Once at the edge of the bog you will come to a long boardwalk that almost seems to disappear into the horizon.
-In the midst of this Adirondack bog you are offered the surveillance of American Three-toed or Black-backed Woodpeckers working on one of the many dead spruces near the trail.
-Most of the Wood Warblers can be found in the hardwoods by the parking lot or trail.
+In the midst of this Adirondack bog you are offered the surveillance of many bird species!

-During July and early August, the bog is beautifully covered with white fringed orchids and grass-pinks.
+During July and early August, the bog is beautifully covered beautiful bog plants.
 Bring your book, binoculars, and camera.
 You will need them.

 The trail into to the bog is only 0.3 mile, one way.
 Watch for boreal birds along the trail.
 Listen for woodpeckers and check each one out, as it may be a super rare American Three-toed Woodpecker, not to be confused with the similar-in-appearance Black-backed Woodpecker.